Céline Condorelli: Work

-She is co-founder of Eastside Projects in Birmingham and is currently Professor of Exhibition Design and Research at Karlsruhe University of Arts and Design (HfG Kalrsruhe).
+She is co-founder of Eastside Projects in Birmingham and is currently Professor of Exhibition Design and Research at Karlsruhe University of Arts and Design (HfG Kalrsruhe), Germany.

-She has also been Professor at NABA (Nuova Accademia di Belle Arti) Milan in the MA in Visual Arts and Curatorial Studies, external examiner at Chelsea College of Art & Design (2009-2014) and was senior lecturer at London Metropolitan University School of Architecture and Spatial Design.
+She has also been Professor at NABA (Nuova Accademia di Belle Arti) Milan, Italy, in the MA in Visual Arts and Curatorial Studies, external examiner at Chelsea College of Art & Design (2009-2014) and was senior lecturer at London Metropolitan University School of Architecture and Spatial Design.
 She has delivered talks and presentations across the globe, including: the Chisenhale Gallery, the Serpentine gallery, the Tate Modern, The Showroom, London; IASPIS, Stockholm.